agabor/docs/_includes/graphql/users.md

 ## Resetting Passwords

-To use the `resetPassword` mutation your Parse Server must have an email adapter configured.
+To use the `resetPassword` mutation your MSG Server must have an email adapter configured.

 ```js
 // Header